havl-code/my-redis/README.md

 This project is inspired by the "Build Your Own Redis with C/C++" guide.
 It aims to break down and implement essential features of an in-memory key-value store.

 ## Project Goals
-- Hands-on learning: Build an understanding of systems programming with C, focusing on socket communication, memory management, and data structures
+- Hands-on learning: Build an understanding of systems programming with C, focusing on socket communication, memory management, data structures, and efficient client-server protocols.
 - Feature staging: Develop in incremental stages to gradually introduce network protocols, command handling, and storage techniques

 ## Current Featues
-1. TCP Server-Client Communication:TCP Server-Client Communication:
+1. **TCP Server-Client Communication:**
-   - Implemented a basic TCP server and client setup to allow communication between client requests and server responses.
+   - The server and client communicate using a structured message protocol, with each message prefixed by a 4-byte length header.
-   - The server listens on a specified port, accepts client messages, and returns responses.
+   - The server listens on a specified port, accepts multiple requests per client connection, and returns structured responses.

-2. Error Handling and Debugging:
+2. **Error Handling and Debugging:**
-   - Basic error handling to manage socket errors and unexpected disconnections.
+   - Expanded error handling to manage socket errors, unexpected disconnections, and message size validations.
-   - Helper functions for consistent logging and debugging.
+   - Helper functions provide consistent logging and error messages for ease of debugging.

 ## Getting Started
 ### Prerequisites
-- C Compiler: Required for building the code
+- **C Compiler**: Required for building the code
-- Linux Environment: The project is currently developed on Linux for compatibility with networking libraries.
+- **Linux Environment**: The project is currently developed on Linux for compatibility with networking libraries.

 ### Cloning the Repository
 ```bash